yes20sh/Data-Structure-Algorithms/Basic_interview-questions/README.md

 13. Write a Python program to check for Leap Year.
 14. Write a Python program to find the Average Numbers in a List.
 15. Write a Python program to Merge Two Sorted Lists.
+16. Write a Python program to Remove Duplicates from a String.

 ## Reference
 https://www.analyticsvidhya.com/articles/python-coding-interview-questions/